 Instructions for authors

-Instructions for authors of articles to be submitted for publication in Psicoterapia e Scienze Umane should carefully follow the guidelines described in Italian on the web page "Norme redazionali" ["Instructions for authors"].
-Authors who do not read Italian should personally contact the editor: Paolo Migone, M.D., Via Palestro 14, 43123 Parma PR, Italy, Tel./Fax +(39) 0521-960595, E-Mail <firstname.lastname@example.org>.
+Instructions for authors of articles to be submitted for publication in Psicoterapia e Scienze Umane should carefully follow the guidelines described in Italian on the web page "Norme redazionali" ["Instructions for authors"], and send the "Liberatoria" ["Agreement"] signed by the author(s) ("Information on the processing of personal data" is attached to this Agreement); this Agreement can be scanned and sent by e-mail.
+Authors who do not read Italian should personally contact the editor: Paolo Migone, M.D., Via Palestro 14, 43123 Parma PR, Italy, Tel./Fax +(39) 0521-960595, e-mail <email@example.com>.

 Conflict of Interest